Who knew that so many useful teaching devices are available for cheap at the grocery, beauty shop, party supply, hardware or crafts store?

 Sometimes a prop helps the imagination even more than it directly helps the arm or finger or wrist.
 For example, if you give a student a chopstick and tell him or her to pretend it's a wand and to cast a spell, the student will likely perform a certain kind of wrist action, simply because he or she was imagining a wand.

 Here was a fun explanation along those lines: We all know that to play a harmonic, just touch the string very lightly.
 In fact, a teacher might tell a student to touch it as lightly as a feather.
 But did you know that you can actually make a harmonic sound, using a feather?
-See it and believe!
+That is exactly what Wassum did, simply holding the feather exactly where you would hold your finger for a harmonic.
+It worked!

 You might also like: